 Types of Shoulder Injuries

-- Torn Rotator Cuff – This kind of shoulder injury occurs when any of the four rotator cuff tendons around the shoulder are damaged.
+- Torn Rotator Cuff – This occurs after damage to any of the four rotator cuff tendons around the shoulder.

-- Dislocated Shoulder – A dislocated shoulder occurs when the shoulder joint is popped out of its socket.
+- Dislocated Shoulder – A dislocated shoulder occurs when the shoulder joint pops out of its socket.